infi-nl/coding-dojo-xamarin/README.md

 Follow the link for a tutorial on how to install Visual Studio 2015 with Xamarin for free. https://msdn.microsoft.com/en-us/library/mt613162.aspx
  - In the dojo we're using the Xamarin version that comes with the Visual Studio 2015 Community Edition (if you already have Xamarin installed, you can update it through visual studio).
+ - Licenced versions of Visual Studio 2015 should work just as well.

 Configuring the dojo project
 ============================
 Clone the project.
 Restore solutions packages with Nuget.
 You should now be able to build the project.
 If not, see if you can solve the problem by unloading the projects belonging to the platforms you're not going to use (e.g. Windows Phone)

- - If  you're getting errors in the android project
+Android
+=======
  - Make sure the project settings are configured correctly (android project -> properties -> application)
     - Compile using Android version: Use Latest Platform
     - Minimum Android to target version: Android 4.0.3 (API Level 15)
     - Target Android version: Use Comppile using SDK version
  - Make sure all packages are installed correctly through Nuget.

-Android
-=======
 After installing Visual Studio with Xamarin, you should be able to navigate in VS
     Tools -> Android -> Android SDK Manager
 In the SDK manager install everything from the directory of the SDK version you're planning on using.